Convex Integration and Nonlinear Partial Differential Equations

 Beatrice Pelloni, Heriot-Watt University

-The workshop, which will consist of an expository course to supplement the research presentations, is open to all and especially those from the UK and international communities who wish to either acquire or expand knowledge of this intriguing theory and its striking applications.
+The workshop, which will include of an expository course by Clay lecturer De Lellis, to supplement the research presentations, is open to all and especially those from the UK and international communities who wish to either acquire or expand knowledge of this intriguing theory and its striking applications.

 This workshop is organised in partnership with the Clay Mathematics Institute.